sasha-markov/gms-utils/README.md

-# Simple functions for working with GANESS-US output files
+# Simple functions for working with GAMESS-US output files

 ## getenergy.py
 Contains following functions with the path to [GAMESS-US](http://www.msg.ameslab.gov/gamess/)